darkma773r/ghost/README.md

 the X property followed by the desired value in parantheses.
 Whitespace between two matchers represents a logical AND (higher precedence) while a comma represents a logical OR (lower precendence).
-Example: The following rule
+Ex: The following rule
 applies an opacity of 0.8 to focused windows and 0.6 to unfocused windows that have either a class of "xterm" and name of "home" or a class of "thunar":